Arlind28/Delfinen/README.md

 # Svømmeklubben Delfinen
-Svømmeklubben Delfinen is a assignment that was made during the first semester as a computer science student.
+Svømmeklubben Delfinen is an assignment that was made during the first semester as a computer science student.